-The federal estate tax threshold is $5.4M indexed for inflation.
+The federal estate tax threshold is $11.58M indexed annually for inflation.
 The Massachusetts threshold is $1M.

 When a person dies, his or her estate must go through the estate administration process, which may or may not involve the probate process.
 This can include navigating the probate court’s filing requirements, settling estate liabilities, filing estate tax and fiduciary income tax returns, providing proper notice to state authorities, communicating with heirs, distributing assets, and filing appropriate accountings.